yegor256/blog/_drafts/why-null-is-bad.md

 ---
 layout: post
-title: "Why NULL is Evil?"
+title: "Why NULL is Bad?"
-date: 2014-04-29
+date: 2014-05-12
 tags: quality mistakes
 description:
   Why NULL is a terrible practice is object-oriented programming?
-  Despite the fact that it is used a lot and everywhere, this article encourages you to give up this bad habbit
+  Despite the fact that it is used a lot and everywhere, this article tries to encourage you to give up this bad habbit
 keywords:
+  - null
+  - null java
+  - null c++
   - object design
   - null pointer
   - why null is bad
+  - why null is bad
+  - null is a bad practice
+  - null reference is bad
+  - worst practices null referece
   - null is bad
   - best practices null
   - null worst practices